- 4 Simple Steps

 Now that you calculated your macro targets and have your tracking log ready, your next step is to record how many grams of protein, fats and carbs you actually consume.
 The goal is to come as close to your macro targets as possible each and every day.

-For maximum results, if you really want to track your calories and macros precisely then you need to be using a food scale.
-It is cheap, absurdly simple to use and it is your best diet tool.
+For maximum results, if you really want to track your calories and macros precisely, you will need a food scale.
+It is cheap, absurdly simple to use and is going to become your best food logging buddy.

 - Place your scale on a flat surface and turn it on.
 It will take a few seconds to turn on and you will see 0 displayed along with the unit of measurement.

-- Place your plate or bowl on the scale.
-The scale will now read a new weight.
-You don’t want to weigh your food and the weight of the dish so you must tare the scale.
+- Place your plate or bowl on the scale and set it to zero.
+You don’t want to weigh your bowl only your food, so you must tare the scale.

 - This means the scale will subtract the weight that is currently displayed.
 This will eliminate the weight of your plate/bowl, so that you are only measuring the food you place on the dish.